DevExpress/devextreme-documentation/concepts/05 Widgets/Chart/20 Axes/00 Overview.md

-The **Chart** widget visualizes data on the rectangular coordinate system.
+The **Chart** UI component visualizes data on the rectangular coordinate system.
 In this system, each point is determined on a plane by two components: the argument and the value, each indicated on a devoted axis.

 ![DevExtreme HTML5 JavaScript Charts Axis Axes](/images/ChartJS/visual_elements/axes.png)